 How to buy an engagement ring from Sarah Layton

-All of our engagement rings are available in a variety of styles and diamond cuts, in your metal of choice, from platinum, white gold, or yellow gold - so there really is something for every love story.
+All of our engagement rings are available in a variety of styles and diamond cuts, in your metal of choice from platinum, white gold, or yellow gold - so there is something for every love story.
 Each one has been carefully curated and beautifully crafted by our expert goldsmiths and diamond setters.

 If any of the stunning engagement rings you’ve seen on our website have caught your eye, you can shop online and get it delivered straight to your door.
 If you’d prefer to reserve your ring to pick up in-store, we can arrange that for you too.
 Simply let us know or select ‘Reserve in store’ on the product page.